xuankimtran/docs-1/pages/katalon-studio/docs/getting-started.md

 This section provides information on how to install and activate Katalon Studio.

-### Installation
+## Installation

-**Environment Requirements**
+### Environment Requirements

 Verify whether your computer meets the [System Requirements](http://docs.katalon.com/display/KD/System+Requirements) to work with Katalon Studio.

-**Download Katalon Studio**
+### Download Katalon Studio

 * Download the [latest Katalon Studio version](https://www.katalon.com/download/).

-   Katalon Studio will automatically detect a suitable version for your system, but you can also select a preferred one on the page.
+   Katalon Studio automatically detect a suitable version for your system, but you can also select a preferred one on the page.

 * Do a quick check on [System Requirements](/display/KD/System+Requirements) before using Katalon Studio.